 Before we can start working on making your trip a reality, consider the following questions and requirements to pilot your FD alum-driven FDX:

-1. Is this a legitimate FD adventure that fulfills our mission and aligns with FD’s core values?
+2. Is your proposed FDX a legitimate FD adventure that fulfills our mission and aligns with FD’s core values?

 - All costs need to be considered (outfitter, lodging, food, travel, etc.)